MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [X] F. Transparency `This is the correct answer because transparency involves making AI systems understandable and their decisions explainable.`

-## Q: Identifying AI Techniques for Entity Extraction
+## Q7: Identifying AI Techniques for Entity Extraction

 > Which AI technique is used to identify and classify specific entities such as names, dates, and locations within text?